Denville Hall: Supporters

 The hall and charity have had a number of notable supporters.
-Lord Attenborough, whose widow Sheila, Lady Attenborough, also resided at Denville Hall, was president.
+Lord Attenborough, who, like his widow Sheila, Lady Attenborough, resided at Denville Hall, was president.
 In the late 1960s and early 1970s, performers including Sean Connery, Michael Caine, Paul Scofield and Elizabeth Taylor (for her television debut) donated their fees to rebuilding the house.
 In 1999 the original set from The Mousetrap, after 47 years' continuous use, was auctioned to raise money for Denville Hall.
 Restaurateur Elena Salvoni donated a portion of the profits of her 2007 autobiography, Eating Famously, to the hall.
 Terence Rattigan left his estate to charity, with all royalties from his plays being donated to Denville Hall and the King George V Fund for Actors and Actresses.